bjorns/mock-idp/README.md

 * **response_url** is the public url of the service provider.
 Once login has been completed, the browser will be redirected to this url.

-#### Certificate keys

-To generate a service provider Certificate, run the following commands:

-    $ openssl genrsa -out saml.pem 2048
-    $ openssl req -new -key saml.pem -out saml.csr
-    $ openssl x509 -req -days 365 -in saml.csr -signkey saml.pem -out saml.crt

-This will produce three files:

-* _saml.pem_ - The private key
-* _saml.csr_ - The certificate signing request
-* _saml.crt_ - The final certificate

-TODO - Add info on how to install/use these certificates.

 ### Users

 Users is a fairly self explanatory list of user credentials recognized